Federal Government To Inspect North Carolina Election Equipment Over Hacking Fears

 Florida officials were disturbed to learn only last month that two counties — which have yet to be publicly identified — had been successfully hacked by the Russians.
 County supervisors of elections told NPR that they were less concerned about which counties were involved but needed to know what the Russians had done and how the problem was addressed so they are able to make sure their systems are secure for 2020.

-Members of Florida's congressional delegation were also upset to be learning in 2019 new details about what happened in 2016, first in the Mueller report, then from Gov. DeSantis and later during a classified FBI briefing .
+Members of Florida's congressional delegation were also upset to be learning in 2019 new details about what happened in 2016, first in the Mueller report, then from the governor and later during a classified FBI briefing.

 "This chaotic dribs and drabs of information that's coming out is doing more harm to our constituents' faith in the electoral system than just coming out and providing some information," said Democratic Rep. Stephanie Murphy.